samuelgr/Xidi/README.md

 ; This example is not complete.
 ; It only defines element mappers for a small subset of controller elements.

-; If the left stick's X axis is pressed to the right (positive direction) direction then button 2 is pressed.
+; If the left stick's X axis is pressed to the right (positive) direction then button 2 is pressed.
 StickLeftX          = Split( Button(2), Null )
 ```